23 Interesting Facts About Mali

 Mali’s Great Mosque of Djenné (Shutterstock)

-12. Every April, residents of Djenné maintain the walls of the mosque during a one-day festival called Crépissage (Plastering) where they reconstruct the walls with mud.
+9. Every April, residents of Djenné maintain the walls of the mosque during a one-day festival called Crépissage (plastering) where they reconstruct the walls with mud.

-14. By total surface area, Mali is Africa’s 8th largest country and the world’s 23rd largest.
+11. By total surface area, Mali is Africa’s eighth-largest country and the world’s 23rd largest.

-15. At just 58.9 years, Mali has the world’s 11th lowest life expectancy.
-The global average life expectancy is 72.6.
+12. At just 60 years, Mali has a lower-than-average life expectancy.
+The global average life expectancy is 73 years.

 The flag of Mali